9645329-max/portfolio/README.md

   ### Prison Escape

-  Prison escape is a game where you try to escape from a prison whilst avoiding the guards who patrol   around the prison.
-You will have to collect objects to escape in different spots around the prison.
+  Prison Escape is an escape game where your goal is to find the key and reach the exit door.
+You can move freely around the prison, collect the key, and avoid the guards standing watch.
+Once you have the key, touch the exit door to win.

   <img src="https://github.com/9645329-max/portfolio/blob/main/images/Prison%20Escape%20Game.png" width="800" />